 Total Account Margin: total USDC equivalent notional of all assets available for margin, including any unrealized P&L, less any capital required for open non-margin (spot) orders.

 Currently, only USD and USDC can be used as margin.

 When the Total Account Margin reaches the level of the Margin Liquidation Trigger, the account will start to get liquidated.
-The Margin Liquidation Trigger is set to 50% of the Initial Margin required for the open position(s) only, not open orders.
-It is independent of the Total Account Margin in the account at the time when the trade was executed.
+The Margin Liquidation Trigger is set to 50% of the Initial Margin required for the open position(s) only, not open orders, but does include 100% of any Delivery Margin required for both open position(s) as well as open orders.
+The Margin Liquidation Trigger is independent of the Total Account Margin in the account at the time when the trade was executed.

 Margin Liquidation Trigger: the minimum amount of USD equivalent notional required to avoid liquidation.
 If the Total Account Margin falls below the Margin Liquidation Trigger, the account’s positions will get liquidated.